 During the past decade, the rising cost of living and a sluggish economy have forced many people to the edge of or over a financial cliff resulting in missed payments, defaults and CCJs, all of which will come back to haunt them should they be in a position to take on a mortgage in the future.

-More and more people are likely to have tainted credit records due to increasing amounts of over indebtedness.
-Levels of consumer debt through credit cards, loans and store cards have been at record levels and the use of payday loans has spiralled.
+More and more people have tainted credit records due to increasing amounts of over indebtedness.
+Levels of consumer debt through credit cards, loans and store cards have been at record levels.
 British household finances are among the most indebted in major western countries according to the Office of National Statistics who in their Tackling Problem Debt report estimate 8.3 million people in the UK are over indebted.
-Further evidence that family finances have been put under increasing strain are revealed by the Bank of England's Credit Conditions Survey for the second quarter of 2018 which indicates the number of people defaulting on their credit card bills and personal loans jumped in the three months to the end of June 2018.
+Further evidence that family finances have been put under increasing strain are revealed in research by Which? with almost 6% of UK households defaulting on at least one housing, credit card, loan or bill payment in October 2020.

 Below is an example of the type of people that could benefit from using a specialist lender.
 The example does not reflect an actual customer but is intended to demonstrate the profile of the types of individual we can assist.